With Taj Mahal turning a bit green, Indian court gets mad

-NEW DELHI (AP) — The Taj Mahal, that shining white monument to love, is turning a little green and yellow, and India’s Supreme Court is not pleased.
+NEW DELHI (AP) — The Taj Mahal, that shining white monument to love, is turning a little … green.
+And yellow.
+And black.

-The court earlier this week ordered officials to create a plan to ensure the Taj Mahal is properly cared for, and report back by Wednesday.

-Built by Mogul Emperor Shah Jahan for his favorite wife in the north Indian city of Agra, the monument has been losing its sheen for years.
-While officials are cleaning the Taj’s exterior with a special clay, M.C.
-Mehta, the lawyer who brought the case to the court, says not enough is being done.

 Most Read Nation & World Stories